JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

     - Then apply Centralized Router to remove the sunbet from the VPC attachment.
     - This will isolate the AZ from regional mesh even though the AZ has route tables still pointing to other VPCs.
   - Remove AZ from the VPC and terraform apply VPCs again
+    - removing an AZ can also be an example egress VPC AZ fail over depending on configuration.
   - Can be done for any VPC except if the VPC has the centralized egress `central = true` configuration.
     - The egress VPC validation will block removing an AZ